arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-10-increase-your-test-quality-thanks-to-builders-or-factories.md

 );
 ```

 Now, the test is clear and focuses on the right thing.
-Everyone can easily understand it and it will help your teammate to grasp the code you wrote.
+Everyone can easily understand it, and it will help your teammates to grasp the code you wrote.
 Refactoring will be simplified as you only have to rewrite the `whatever` constructor if the signature of the primary constructor of `Map` changes.

 I know that some people won’t like the idea of adding a method to objects only for testing purposes.
-If you don’t like that you can replace this static factory with a builder.
+If you don’t like that, you can replace this static factory with a builder.

 ```php
 class MapBuilder